BCDevOps/backup-container/README.md

 ## Using Backup Verification

 The [backup script](./docker/backup.sh) supports running manual or scheduled verifications on your backups; `backup.sh [-s] -v <databaseSpec/> [-f <backupFileFilter>]`.
 Refer to the script documentation `backup.sh -h`, and the configuration documentation, [backup.conf](config/backup.conf), for additional details on how to use this feature.

-By default, the deployment configuration will mount the backup volume to both the backup directory and the data directory for the server.
-The server will use the volume as temporary storage while performing a backup verification (the backup gets restored locally).
-Therefore you need to take the additional space requirements into account when provisioning your backup storage.
-You need to have enough space for the number of backups you intend to keep plus the addition storage required to completely restore the largest database in your backup set.

-*Optionally you could modify the deployment configuration to separate the temporary storage from the backup storage.*

 ## Using the FTP backup